farsonic/nsxez/README.md

 ## Installation

 Installation requires Python 2.7 or 3.X and the associated python pip tool.
 The only other requirements currently as the requests and uuid libraries which are installed automatically through pip.
-To install nsxez simply use the following command from your shell, provided pip is installed and operational.
+To install NSXEZ simply use the following command from your shell, provided pip is installed and operational.

 `
 pip install nsxez